abap2UI5/docs/docs/resources/who_uses.md

 # Who Uses abap2UI5?

-Your contributions matter!
-We warmly invite you to add your customer projects, integrations, workshops, or open-source projects here to show the diverse ways abap2UI5 is used.
+Your contributions are invaluable!
+We warmly encourage you to share information about your customer projects, integrations, workshops, or open-source projects here to showcase the diverse ways abap2UI5 is being used and inspire others to join the community.

 ### Customer Projects
-Is your company using abap2UI5?
+Is your company using abap2UI5? <br>
 We’d love to hear about your use case!
 By sharing it, you can inspire others to adopt and innovate with abap2UI5:

 |  Company | System | Use Case |
 | ------------- | ------------- | ------------- |